ajmerikhatun/e-commerce-data-analysis/README.md

-# 🛒 E-commerce Data Analysis Dashboard
+# 🛒 E-commerce Data Analysis

 This project presents an interactive data analysis of an e-commerce dataset using Python, Jupyter Notebook, and visualization libraries.
 It explores customer behavior, sales trends, and product performance to derive actionable business insights for stakeholders.